jainaman224/Algo_Ds_Notes/Kadane_Algorithm/README.md

         use two for loops and check every subarray and return the subarray which has the maximum sum.
 	Time complexity : O(N^2).

 We can reduce its time complexity to O(N) by using a Kadane's algorithm.

 Kadane Algorithm is used to find the sum of contiguous subarray  within a one-dimensional array of numbers which has the largest sum.

- # Example
-![download](https://user-images.githubusercontent.com/49182690/80751350-3d8fe200-8b47-11ea-83bc-c16bca71d21d.png)

- # Pseudo code

-_Initialise_:

-	current_sum=0
-	best_sum=0

-  loop for each element of the array

-    1.current_sum=current_sum + a[i]

-    2.if(best_sum < current_sum)
-            best_sum= current_sum

-    3.if(current_sum < 0)
-            current_sum=0

-    4.return best_sum

-# Explanation

 Simple idea of the Kadane’s algorithm is to look for all positive contiguous segments of the array (current_sum).
 And keep track of maximum sum contiguous segment among all positive segments (best_sum).
 Each time we get a positive sum compare it with best_sum and update best_sum if it is greater than current_sum.

+ # Example
+![download](https://user-images.githubusercontent.com/49182690/80751350-3d8fe200-8b47-11ea-83bc-c16bca71d21d.png)

 Lets take the example:
     {-2, -3, 4, -1, -2, 1, 5, -3}